A Community Mission

-The mission of Clinton Church Restoration is to restore and repurpose the historic Clinton A.M.E.
-Zion Church in Great Barrington, Massachusetts, as a vibrant cultural heritage center that interprets the life and legacy of native son W.E.B.
-Du Bois, honors the 130-year-old history of the church and its first female pastor, Rev. Esther Dozier, and celebrates local African American history and culture.
+Now a 501(c)(3), Clinton Church Restoration’s mission is to restore the historic property for adaptive reuse as a vibrant heritage site and visitor center that interprets the life and legacy of W.E.B.
+Du Bois, celebrates the Berkshires’ rich African American heritage and honors the history of the church and the work of its first female pastor, the Rev. Esther Dozier.

 Clinton Church Restoration has been working with key stakeholders, architects, designers, planners, and consultants to develop a plan for the preservation and ultimate use of the property since the beginning.
 Efforts to date include:

 - Visioning Process (2017): The Jackson Design Group facilitated a public session and two charrettes to garner public input on the project and engage key stakeholders.